 Q: Do I need work and residence permits?

-A: For EEA/EU nationals: EEA/EU nationals do not need to apply for residence permit.
-Please see: Registration requirement for EEA/EU nationals.
+A: For EU/ΕΕΑ nationals: EU/EEA nationals do not need to apply for residence permit.
+Please see: Registration requirement for EU/EEA nationals.

-A: For non-EU nationals, please see Work and Residence.
-Please note that you may register your application for a visa and a residence permit to Norway online, using the Norwegian Visa and Residence Permit Portal.
+A: For non-EU/EEA nationals, please see Work and Residence.
+Please note that a work and residence permit issued by an E.U.
+State, does not in itself constitute automatically a work and residence permit for Norway.
+You may register your application for a visa and a residence permit to Norway online, using the Norwegian Visa and Residence Permit Portal.

 Q: Where can I find job vacancies?